Username4Fabian/MailResponses/README.md

 <br>

 ### EmailUtils.java:
 The provided code is a Java utility class named `EmailUtil` that is part of the `htlle.mailresponse` package.
-This class is used to send an email using the JavaMail API.
+This class is used to send an emailDummy using the JavaMail API.

 The `EmailUtil` class has a single static method, `sendEmail`, which takes a `Session`, `toEmail`, `fromEmail`, `subject`, and `body` as parameters.
-This method is used to send an email with the specified parameters.
+This method is used to send an emailDummy with the specified parameters.

 ```java
 public static void sendEmail(Session session, String toEmail, String fromEmail, String subject, String body){
 ```

 Inside the `sendEmail` method, a `MimeMessage` object is created using the provided `Session`.
-The `MimeMessage` class is a part of the JavaMail API and represents an email message.
+The `MimeMessage` class is a part of the JavaMail API and represents an emailDummy message.

 ```java
 MimeMessage msg = new MimeMessage(session);
 ```

 Several headers are set on the `MimeMessage` object, including the content type, format, and content transfer encoding.
-These headers specify the format and encoding of the email.
+These headers specify the format and encoding of the emailDummy.

 ```java
 msg.addHeader("Content-type", "text/HTML; charset=UTF-8");